By: Julio Olmo

 The turning point back then for the frustrated fan base was the hiring of Dick Vermeil in 1976.

 His compulsive work ethic almost immediately started to pay dividends and his outside the box thinking ignited Eagles Nation back then.

-Vermeil instantly bonded with fans when he held open tryouts for a roster spot on his team.
+Vermeil did bond with fans when he held open tryouts for a roster spot on his team.

-It started as an obvious publicity stunt to gain the favor and the goodwill of the fan base, but Vermeil Upped The Ante and…
+It was an obvious publicity stunt to gain the favor and the goodwill of the fan base, but then Vermeil Upped The Ante,

 It’s impossible to put into words the feelings of pride that we felt every time…

 Run out that tunnel wearing a Philadelphia Eagles’ uniform.